zmitry/redux-form-antd/README.md

 # redux-form-antd

-This is  bindings for redux form and redux form antd.
+Bindings for redux-form and antd.

 This library should be compatible for both redux-form and react-final-form.
-Stories for final form are welcome.
+Stories for final-form are welcome.

 [![NPM Downloads](https://img.shields.io/npm/dm/redux-form-antd.svg?style=flat)](https://www.npmjs.com/package/redux-form-antd)
 ---